 Responding in a caring way to a friend in distress showing you care can help prevent situations from escalating into a crisis.
-If you are worried about a friend and unsure how to help, call the Counseling Center (813) 974-2831 and ask to speak to a counselor.
+If you are worried about a friend and unsure how to help, call your campus Counseling Center and ask to speak to a counselor.

-If your friend seems to need additional outreach and support, do not hesitate to contact the Office of Student Outreach and Support at (813) 974-6130.
+If your friend seems to need additional outreach and support, do not hesitate to contact the Student Outreach and Support team.
 If there is an imminent threat, please contact University Police by dialing 911 immediately--you could be saving your friend's life!